gura-lang/gura-lang.github.io/library-reference/chapter-11.md

 <p>
 <div><strong style="text-decoration:underline">cairo.context#set_line_join</strong></div>
 <div style="margin-bottom:1em"><code>cairo.context#set_line_join(line_join:number):reduce</code></div>
 Sets the current line join style within the cairo context.
-See cairo_line_join_t for details about how the available line join styles are drawn.
+See <code>cairo_line_join_t</code> for details about how the available line join styles are drawn.
 </p>
 <p>
 As with the other stroke parameters, the current line join style is examined by <code>cairo.context#stroke()</code>, <code>cairo.context#stroke_extents()</code>, and <code>cairo.context#stroke_to_path()</code>, but does not have any effect during path construction.